Bharath-Analyst/Iris-Flower-Classification-using-Machine-learning/README.md

 **Data Exploration and Preprocessing**

-1)The dataset was loaded using seaborn's load_dataset function as a DataFrame, and its first 5 rows were displayed using df.head().
+1) The dataset was loaded into a DataFrame using seaborn's load_dataset function, and the initial five rows were showcased via df.head().

-2)The 'species' column in the DataFrame was encoded to numerical values using pd.factorize(df['species']).
+2) Numeric encoding was applied to the 'species' column of the DataFrame using pd.factorize(df['species']).

-3)Descriptive statistics for the dataset were displayed using df.describe().
+3) Descriptive statistics of the dataset were presented using df.describe().

-4)Missing values in the dataset were checked using df.isna().sum().
+4) Examination of missing values in the dataset was performed through df.isna().sum().

 **Data Visualization**

-1)3D scatter plots were created to visualize the relationship between species, petal length, and petal width, as well as between species, sepal length, and sepal width using matplotlib.pyplot and mpl_toolkits.mplot3d.Axes3D.
+1) Utilizing matplotlib.pyplot and mpl_toolkits.mplot3d.Axes3D, 3D scatter plots were generated to illustrate the connections among species, petal length, and petal width, as well as among species, sepal length, and sepal width.

-2)2D scatter plots were created to visualize the relationship between species and sepal length, as well as between species and sepal width using seaborn.scatterplot.
+2) Seaborn.scatterplot was employed to craft 2D scatter plots, offering a visual depiction of the correlation between species and sepal length, as well as between species and sepal width.

 **Applying Elbow Technique for K-Means Clustering**

-1)The Elbow Technique was applied to determine the optimal number of clusters (K) using the sum of squared errors (SSE).
+1) The Elbow Technique was employed to ascertain the optimal number of clusters (K) by evaluating the sum of squared errors (SSE).

-2)The KMeans algorithm was initialized with different values of K (1 to 10) and SSE was computed for each K value.
+2) The KMeans algorithm was initiated with varying values of K (ranging from 1 to 10), and SSE was calculated for each K value.

-3)A plot of K values against SSE was created using matplotlib.pyplot to identify the "elbow point," which indicates the optimal number of clusters.
+3) A matplotlib.pyplot plot illustrating the relationship between K values and SSE was generated to pinpoint the "elbow point," signifying the optimal number of clusters.

 **Applying K-Means Algorithm**

 1)The KMeans algorithm was applied to the dataset with the optimal number of clusters (K=3) obtained from the Elbow Technique.